-Alam Pangkung is the best option if you want to stay close to the main attractions in Ubud.
-While the hotel is located on a busy street, it was very quiet at night.
+If you’re wondering where to stay in Ubud, while being close to the main tourist attractions, you should definitely consider Alam Pangkung.
+While the hotel is located on a busy street, it’s very quiet at night.
 Each room features a large double bed, air conditioning, private bathroom, Wi-Fi and free breakfast for only about US$ 15 per night.

 Tanggal Merah Guesthouse

 Tanggal Merah Guesthouse is located about a 10 minutes’ walk from Ubud center.
 For less than US$ 20, you can get a spacious room with a private bathroom, air conditioning, Wi-Fi, and free breakfast.

 Find more hotels in my Ubud accommodation guide!